GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 ## Get and set topics

 The Topics JavaScript API has one method: `document.browsingTopics()`.
 It returns a promise that resolves to an array of up to three topics, one for each of the three most recent epochs, in random order.
+An epoch is a period of time currently set to one week.

 Each topic object in the array returned by `document.browsingTopics()` will have three properties: